Tributes flow for New Zealand police officer Matt Ratana killed in London

 "An absolute tragedy.
 Thank you for your service Matt."

-Tributes are being posted to his personal social media accounts too.
+Tributes are being posted to his personal social media accounts, too.

 "RIP Matt - will miss our chats.
 Wonderful mate and colleague, a true gentleman.
 Sympathy and love to all your family and friends.
 God Bless Top Man,' a Facebook user said.